- Search The Registry

 - My Account

-Dundee was born Angelo Mirena in Philadelphia, to Italian immigrant parents Filomena Cianelli, mother of seven children, and Angelo Merenda, a railway construction worker, an Italian native from Roggiano Gravina.
-The name of the father was erroneously transcribed in Mirena at the time of immigration.
-In the early 1940s he changed his surname to 'Dundee', after the United States champion boxer Johnny Dundee.
+Dundee was born Angelo Mirena in Philadelphia to Italian immigrant parents Filomena Cianelli, mother of seven children, and Angelo Merenda, a railway construction worker, an Italian native from Reggiano Gravina.
+The father's name was erroneously transcribed in Mirena at the time of immigration.
+In the early 1940s, he changed his surname to 'Dundee,' after the United States champion boxer Johnny Dundee.

-During World War II he served as an aircraft mechanic in the United States Air Force, including an active service deployment to England in 1944-45.
-His first experience of cornerman work was in U.S.A.F. boxing tournaments, and after leaving the Air Force in late 1945 at the war's end he headed to New York City where he was employed at Stillman's Gym as an apprenticeship as a boxing trainer.
+During World War II, he served as an aircraft mechanic in the United States Air Force, including an active service deployment to England in 1944-45.
+His first experience of cornerman work was in U.S.A.F. boxing tournaments.
+After leaving the Air Force in late 1945, at the war's end, he headed to New York City, where he was employed at Stillman's Gym as an apprenticeship and boxing trainer.
 After completing his apprenticeship, Dundee relocated to Miami Beach, Florida, where he opened the “Fifth Street Gym” with his brother.

 In 1998, after decades, Dundee reunited with Muhammad Ali and appeared alongside him in a sentimental Super Bowl commercial.
-The two men were friends until Dundee's death and the veteran trainer would always refer to Ali as "my kid".
-Dundee saw a future emerging star in Sugar Ray Leonard, whom he called "a smaller version of Ali".
+The two men were friends until Dundee's death, and the veteran trainer would always refer to Ali as "my kid."
+Dundee saw a future emerging star in Sugar Ray Leonard, whom he called "a smaller version of Ali."
 In Leonard's first bout with Hearns, Dundee, thinking that his protégé was behind on the scorecards, quipped the now famous words, "You're blowing it, son!
 You're blowing it!" before the start of round 13.
-Leonard went on to score a fourteenth-round win when the referee stopped the fight.
+Leonard scored a fourteenth-round win when the referee stopped the fight.

 In 2005, Dundee was hired to train Russell Crowe for Crowe's characterization in Cinderella Man.
-To that end, Dundee traveled to Australia to work with the Oscar-winning actor and appeared in the film as "Angelo" the corner man.
+To that end, Dundee traveled to Australia to work with the Oscar-winning actor and appeared in the film as "Angelo," the corner man.
 In November 2008, he was hired as a special consultant for Oscar De La Hoya's fight with Manny Pacquiao.
-Angelo Dundee, internationally known for his work with 16 world boxing champions died peacefully in his sleep at the age of 90 on February 1, 2012, in Tampa, Florida.
-A funeral was held on 10 February 2012 at the Countryside Christian Center in Clearwater, Florida, attended by a crowd of several hundred mourners, among them Muhammad Ali.
+Angelo Dundee, internationally known for his work with 16 world boxing champions, died peacefully in his sleep at 90 on February 1, 2012, in Tampa, Florida.
+A funeral was held on 10 February 2012 at the Countryside Christian Center in Clearwater, Florida, attended by a crowd of several hundred mourners, including Muhammad Ali.